P.T.O. II: Reception

 Famitsu magazine scored the Super Famicom version of the game a 23 out of 40.
-GamePro's Bro' Buzz called it "an interesting war simulation that's definitely for mature gamers with a yen for history, a mind for numbers, and plenty of time to kill".
-However, he found the graphics too limited and criticized the repetitive music.
+GamePro's Bro' Buzz called it "an interesting war simulation that's definitely for mature gamers with a yen for history, a mind for numbers, and plenty of time to kill", but found the graphics too limited and criticized the repetitive music.

 Art Angel of GamePro praised the full motion videos and animations of the Saturn version, saying they "convey a sense of history and fantasy".
 He was also pleased with the intricate options and controls, and concluded that while it is slightly slower-paced than Iron Storm, P.T.O.
 II is still a worthwhile and enjoyable strategy game.
 Jeff Kitts of GameSpot similarly praised the intricate yet easy-to-use interface and high attention to detail, and concluded: "P.T.O.
 II may not be the most graphically-riveting war sim around, but for those interested in a nice, long, full-scale war, this game is just the ticket".
 Despite this, he gave it a 5.3 out of 10.